 Here are a few interesting Papyri:

 By A.D.
-500 80% off all Christian literature was written on a codex and only 20% of the secular sources was written on Codex’s.
+500 80% off all Christian literature was written on a codex and only 20% of the secular sources were written on Codex.
 This was the first time the church was ahead in technology.
 Why is this important?
 There was a German school at this stage that believed John’s Gospel was not written before 160-180 A.D.
-Well common sense dictate that copies are not written before original documents and it send 2 tons of scholarly works to the flames.
+Well common sense dictates that copies are not written before original documents and it sends 2 tons of scholarly works to the flames.

 Let me give you some quick points on the number of copies we have in each century of the NT?